andywenk/andywenk.github.io/_posts/2014-04-20-we-should-support-the-opnessl-project.md

 This is my personal opinion.
 I am wether writing as a member of the Apache CouchDB PMC nor does this writing reflect the opinion of the Apache CouchDB PMC.

 I have also heard about controversial discussions about the OpenSSL Software Foundation Inc. but have not read related articles yet.
-If you found one, please get in touch with me (andy@nms.de).
-But it does not change my opinion about the need of supporting open source projects we benefit from.
+If you find one or wrote one, please get in touch with me (andy@nms.de).
+Though it will not change my opinion about the need of supporting open source projects we benefit from.